Content starts here

 You are not considered a resident and do not pay taxes on military pay if you weren’t living in New York full-time when you entered the military.

-Even with an extension, New York filers will still be subject to late tax payment penalties.
+Even with an extension, New York filers will still be subject to late tax payment penalties if they don’t pay any tax due by April 15.
 Filing for an extension by April 15 only eliminates late filing penalties.
-If you fail to file your tax return payment by Oct.
-16, you will be subject to both penalties in addition to your initial tax payment.
+If you fail to file your tax return by Oct.
+15, you will be subject to both penalties in addition to your initial tax payment.

 Editor's Note: This guide was originally published on Dec.
 16, 2022, and has been updated to reflect new information.